 We can assist you to apply for HST tax number as part of your business set up.
 Whether you are incorporating or registering a Proprietorship, Sole Proprietorship, Partnership or General Partnership, Ontario Business Central offers the ability for us to obtain the HST Tax number on your behalf.

-|Our fees to set up HST for your new business are:|
+|Our fees to set up HST for your new business are:

 The HST registration with our office is completed within 1 to 2 days after we complete the incorporation or registration on your behalf.

-Once you have set up the HST account, it is now your responsibility to file with CRA on whatever time frame is established.
+Once you have set up the HST account, it is now your responsibility to file your HST/GST with the CRA on whatever time frame is established.
 Most businesses pay HST quarterly however some pay monthly and others pay yearly.
 The yearly filing requires you to be very vigilant in maintaining records and funds to pay a yearly installment.
 It is important that you maintain current records with CRA and provide the installment on time.
 If you do not, there may be penalties and interest accrued.

 Once the HST set up has been completed, you can apply online with the GST/HST Netfile allowing you the ability to access your tax account online.